rabbitmq/rabbitmq-website/site/stream.md

 stream.credits_required_for_unblocking = 25000
 </pre>

-High values for these settings can improve publishing throughput at the cost of higher memory consumption (which can finally make the broker crash).
+High values for these settings can improve publishing throughput at the cost of higher memory consumption (which can lead to a broker crash).
 Low values can help to cope with a lot of moderately fast-publishing connections.

 This setting applies only to **publishers**, it does not apply to consumers.